nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   The first word in the [command](#glossary-command) is the **command phrase** that specifies which command will be carried out by PayMeLah.
   (add reference to pic)

+* **Inputs**<br>
+  These are **additional information to be supplied by you**.
+Check out [input behaviours](#general-input-behaviour) to learn more about how you should type them out!<br>
+  (add reference to pic)

 * **Prefixes**<br>
   To separate inputs that represent different information, you should precede inputs with their respective **[prefixes]((#glossary-prefix))** that end with a `/`. <br>
   (add reference to pic)

-* **Inputs**<br>
-  These are **additional information to be supplied by you**.
-Be careful!
-Some inputs have [special behaviours](#input-specific-behaviour) you need to look out for.<br>
-  (add reference to pic)

 <div style="page-break-after: always;"></div>

-#### How to read command formats
+### How to read command formats

 In this user guide, we will provide you with the format of each command.
-All you have to do to use a command is to replace the necessary parts with your own input!<br>
+All you have to do is to follow the format while replacing the necessary parts with your own inputs!<br>
-This section will guide you on how to interpret the formats given so that you can be a master at commanding PayMeLah!
+This section will guide you on how to interpret the formats given, so that you can be a master at commanding PayMeLah!

 * **User Supplied Inputs**<br>
   Words in diamond brackets `<>` are **inputs to be supplied by you**.<br>